djh00t/module_gobbler_file_manager/README.md

 {
     "status": int,          # HTTP-like status code (e.g., 200 for success, 500 for failure)
-    "message": str,         # Message describing the outcome "md5": str,             # The MD5 hash of the written file (only included if status is 200) "debug": Dict[str, str] # Debug information (only included if 'debug' flag is True) }
+    "message": str,         # Message describing the outcome "md5": Optional[str],   # The MD5 hash of the written file (only included if status is 200) "debug": Dict[str, str] # Debug information (only included if 'debug' flag is True) }
 ```